awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-php.md

 `/etc/pki/tls/certs/server.crt`
 Creates the certificate file on the instance\.
 Replace *certificate file contents* with the contents of your certificate\.
 YAML relies on consistent indentation\.
 Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.
-If you have intermediate certificates, include them in `server.crt` after your site certificate:
+If you have intermediate certificates, include them in `server.crt` after your site certificate\.

   ```
         -----BEGIN CERTIFICATE-----